imarc/ops/README.md

 - DB servers make their tools available to the SSH user: mysqldump, pg_dump, etc.
 - the DB user has passwordless access to databases from localhost

-**Pro-tip:** There is an undocumented way to completely overload the sync command for a custom setup,
+**Pro-tip:** If you are brave, there is an undocumented way to completely overload the sync command for a custom setup.

 The following settings can be placed in the project's `.env`